jjsub/javascript/README.md

 # javascript

-This is a experimental repo for learning-teaching and playing with core js language.
+This is a experimental repo for learning-teaching and playing with js language.